top of page

 • Sensory overload

 For neurodivergent minds, this creates a perfect storm.
+The brain isn’t resisting growth; it’s protecting itself from overload.

 Neurodivergent Nervous Systems and Transitions

-• require cognitive re-mapping
+• Require cognitive re-mapping

-• disrupt established rhythms
+• Disrupt established rhythms

-• trigger uncertainty
+• Trigger uncertainty

-• activate threat responses
+• Activate threat responses

-January asks for immediate forward motion without honoring the nervous system’s need to close one chapter before opening another.
+January demands immediate forward motion without honoring the nervous system’s need to close one chapter before opening another.
+This is why neurodivergent New Year energy often feels dissonant instead of inspiring.

 The Problem With Resolution Culture